I am a massage therapist and work for a local chain in my area. I love that I help people feel better!

 Stretch—A regular stretching routine keeps the muscle lengthened and flexible.
 The routine does not have to be a long one.
-10-15 minutes of stretching each day is very helpful to the body.
+Stretching, even just for 10-15 minutes each day, is very helpful to the body.

 Drink plenty of water—Water!
 Water!
 Water!
 It simply cannot be overstated.
 Keeping hydrated keeps the muscle moving smoothly and the metabolic waste flushed out.

-Hot Soak in the Tub With Epsom Salt—Reduce muscle soreness, relax muscle tightness, and draw toxins out of the body.
+Hot soak in the tub with Epsom salt—Reduce muscle soreness, relax muscle tightness, and draw toxins out of the body.
 Adding aromatherapy can be an extra benefit to aid muscle relaxation.
-Adding a few drops of lavender, tea tree, and rosemary oils into the bathwater encourages tension release and is also mentally and emotionally cleansing.
+Adding a few drops of lavender, tea tree, and rosemary oils into the bathwater encourages tension release as well as mental and emotional cleansing.